Why Do We Need Warm-up? A Theoretical Perspective: The -Smoothness Condition

+Notably, the initial sharpness is higher when the initialization is scaled with depth, a common practice in language model training \citep{sun2025curse,zhang2019improving}.
+We hypothesize that this effect may partly explain the need for learning rate warm-up in Transformer training, and defer a more detailed discussion of initialization effects to \Cref{sec:initialization}.
+Moreover, the transition from curvature reduction to progressive sharpening consistently occurs at the same loss value, independent of the learning rate and initialization, further highlighting the link between sharpness and loss.
+The initial curvature reduction phase accounts for approximately $20\%$ of the total training loss reduction.

-We next turn to image classification on ImageNet32 \citep{chrabaszcz2017downsampled}, training both ResNet50 \citep{he2016deep} and ViT-Tiny \citep{dosovitskiy2020vit}.
+We next turn to image classification on ImageNet-32 \citep{chrabaszcz2017downsampled}, training both ResNet50 \citep{he2016deep} and ViT-Tiny \citep{dosovitskiy2020vit}.
 The results, shown in \Cref{fig:resnet50_vit_verification}, indicate that a linear function provides a good approximation of the relationship between local smoothness and training loss.
 Compared to language models, however, the points are more widely dispersed and have larger variance.
-Taken together, \Cref{fig:llm_verification,fig:resnet50_vit_verification} support the view that $(H_0, H_1)$-smoothness offers a reasonable approximation of smoothness in the early stages of training.
+Taken together, \Cref{fig:llm_verification,fig:resnet50_vit_verification} support the view that $(H_0, H_1)$-smoothness offers a reasonable approximation of smoothness in early training.

-\section{Theoretical Analysis under $(H_0,H_1)$-smoothness}
+\section{Theoretical Analysis under $(H_0,H_1)$-Smoothness}

 We study the minimization problem $\min_{w} f(w)$, which appears in various machine learning applications.
 Here $w\in\R^d$ denotes parameters of some model, $d$ is the number of parameters, and $f$ is the loss that measures the performance.
-We define $f^*\eqdef \min_wf(w) > -\infty$ as the optimal loss.
-The set $\cS$ contains all global minimizers of the objective $f.$ The proofs of this section are deferred to \Cref{sec:conv_proofs_non_convex} and \ref{sec:lower_bounds_proofs}.
+We define $f^*\eqdef \min_w f(w) > -\infty$ as the optimal loss.
+The set $\cS$ contains all global minimizers of the objective $f.$ Importantly, our theoretical results apply to the regime in which \Cref{asmp:H0H1_smoothness} holds, which in our setting is most relevant during the early sharpness-reduction phase of neural network training.
+The proofs of this section are deferred to \Cref{sec:conv_proofs_non_convex} and \ref{sec:lower_bounds_proofs}.